 Without some centralized control over behaviour, the odds that many people will organize themselves towards the same objective and resolve their conflicts in a peaceful and efficient manner is apt to be low.

 Large-scale ventures are possible in pluralistic societies, Shapiro argues, in virtue of the role played by legal authorities.
 The law provides a framework of trust which allows, for example, the sorts of major commitments in the form of risk capital to be made by actors which many large-scale ventures require.
 But how does it do this?
-To answer this question Shapiro points to the fact that the officials who exercise legal authority themselves form modules at different levels of authority, each module consisting of a small group of cooperating actors all of whom (we can here assume for the sake of argument) are highly committed to the following of the laws which regulate their own behaviour.
+To answer this question Shapiro points to the fact that the officials who exercise legal authority themselves form modules at different levels of authority, each module consisting of a small group of cooperating actors all of whom (we can here assume for the sake of argument) are highly committed to the following of the laws which regulate their own behavior.
 Here, therefore, we are still dealing with the sorts of small-scale collaboration among like-minded individual actors to which Bratman’s account applies.

 Bratman falls short in failing to give an account of how the authority of the law becomes operative among civilians who have made no such commitment.
-Shapiro’s intriguing solution to this problem rests on the modularizing power of the hierarchical division of authority, but shows how such hierarchical division creates a secondary effect in relation those ordinary civilians who fall outside the hierarchy but are still subject to its authority:
+Shapiro’s intriguing solution to this problem rests on the modularizing power of the hierarchical division of authority, but shows how such hierarchical division creates a secondary effect in relation to those ordinary civilians who fall outside the hierarchy but are still subject to its authority:

 Imagine that the fundamental rules of a legal system are shared plans and these plans not only accord legal power to legal officials over other legal officials, but over non-officials as well.
 When officials accept these plans, therefore, they will accept certain authority relations that hold both between themselves and between officials and non-officials.
 Thus, when some legal official issues a directive that applies to an ordinary citizen, other officials regard that directive as valid.
 In this way, legal authority over non-participants may be created.